-Something that many fans may not be aware of, however, is that the second most expensive piece of Star Wars memorabilia ever in the galaxy is none other than the Panavision camera used by George Lucas to film the very first film, Star Wars – Episode IV: A New Hope.
+Happy Star Wars Day!
+As well as greeting fellow fans with the customary "May the fourth be with you," we thought we'd share a bit of trivia with you: did you know that the second most expensive piece of Star Wars memorabilia ever sold is none other than the Panavision camera used by George Lucas to shoot the very first film, Star Wars – Episode IV: A New Hope?

 Aside from the unique distinction of this particular camera, the Panavision PSR-200 was quite an exclusive camera in its own right, as only 29 of them were manufactured.
 Even a standard, non-Star Wars-related outfit (including Super Panazoom lens, tripod with gear head, magazine, matte box and motor) still commands $150,000 online (opens in new tab) (£113,846 / AU$220,506).